RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 const instance = await createInstance();
 ```

-Next, We are encrypting the user vote.
-For encrypting user input.
-First we create a input object using the `createEncryptedInput` method with relevant context of contract address and user address.
+Next, we encrypt the user's vote.
+To do this, we first create an input object using the `createEncryptedInput` method, providing the relevant context which are the contract address and user address in this case.

 ```js
 const input = instance.createEncryptedInput(SimpleVotingContractAddress, deployer.address)